ozendelait/rvc_devkit/depth/README.md

 remove all files you don't need.

 Note: The VIPER benchmark does not supply training data but participants still have to submit results for its test set!
+You can add any additional public data source you like as long as you reference it.

 ## Short Format and Layout Description